Aryan-Jain-1710/Cipher-Converter/README.md

 Make sure you have the latest version of Python installed and also install the libraries mentioned above.

 ## Repository Information
-The main.py file contains the code for the GUI and the functions for each cipher for encrption and decryption.
+The main.py file contains the code for the GUI and the functions for each cipher for encryption and decryption.

 ## Usage